 First and foremost, I’d like to stress that I am no expert.
-I am not a doctor and I am not a professional in the medical field.
-I am a French woman living in America who went through postpartum depletion, had to self diagnose myself, eventually receive diagnosis from an actual doctor and here I am telling you my journey.
-Take what can serve you, in hopes it may, and leave the fluff.
-Which really is the VIBE AND JOURNEY I WANT FOR YOU when you come and visit my blog!
+I am not a doctor and or professional in the medical field.
+I am a French woman living in America who went through postpartum depletion, had to self-diagnose myself, eventually received a diagnosis from an actual doctor and here I am telling you about my journey.
+Take what can serve you, and leave the fluff.
+This really is the vibe and journey I want for you when you come and visit my blog!

 WHAT IS POSTPARTUM DEPLETION?

-I’m going to keep this super simple, pre-k type and digestible.
+I’m going to keep this super simple: pre-k style and digestible.
 I’m going to narrow it down for you as it can get overwhelming.

-So, Mama bear cooks baby in her belly and labors baby.
-Mama bear used all of her resources that keeps HER healthy to create the most unimaginable gift of all: LIFE.
+So, Mama Bear cooks a baby in her belly and gives birth.
+Mama Bear uses up all of the resources that keep HERSELF healthy to create the most unimaginable gift of all: LIFE.

-Mama bear had just enough vitamins, minerals, decent hormone balance and nutrients to keep HER BODY & MIND functioning at a normal capacity.
-Baby bear over here, came along, needed a large amount of these vital nutrients to create his own little being and come to the world. – the nutrients given over to making, incubating and birthing the baby are enormous!
+Mama Bear had just enough vitamins, minerals, decent hormone balance, and nutrients to keep HER BODY & MIND functioning at a normal capacity.
+Baby Bear over here came along, needed a large amount of these vital nutrients to create his own little being and come to the world.
+The nutrients need to make, incubate and birth a baby are enormous!

-Mama bear didn’t have enough of these nutrients for HER and BABY.
-Now baby bear breastfeeds and needs another gigantic amount of nutrients.
-Now, mama bear experiences other natural stressors in becoming a mother & sleep deprivation which affects overall well being, physical and mental.
+Mama Bear didn’t have enough of these nutrients for both HER and BABY.
+Now Baby Bear breastfeeds and needs another gigantic amount of her nutrients.
+Mama Bear experiences other natural stressors in becoming a mother, including sleep deprivation which affects her overall well-being, both physically and mentally.

-Now, mama bear is DEPLETED.
-The body that is a machine needs all of these vitamins, nutrients and minerals and hormone balance to function OPTIMALLY.
+Now, Mama Bear is DEPLETED.
+The body that is a machine needs all of these vitamins, nutrients, minerals, and hormone balance to function OPTIMALLY.

 WHAT DOES POSTPARTUM DEPLETION REALLY DO TO YOU?

-Think of your body has a balloon filled of water, that’s when you’d feel at your best.
+Think of your body like a balloon filled with water, that’s when you’d feel at your best.

-Imagine little holes forming from the whole process of pregnancy and afterwards such as: pregnancy, birth, breastfeeding, sleepless nights, stressors, eating poorly, isolation etc….
-All of these form little holes in the balloon and eventually the water pours out- some faster than others- some more severe than others- and your balloon is running on empty eventually (most severe cases).
+Imagine little holes forming from the whole process of becoming a mother, such as: pregnancy, birth, breastfeeding, sleepless nights, stressors, eating poorly, isolation, etc… All of these form little holes in the balloon and eventually, the water pours out – for some this happens faster than others, and for some, it’s more severe than others.
+Eventually, your balloon is running on empty.

-So, in lack of better words, you feel like shit.
+So, for lack of better words, you feel like shit.
 Literally.
-From acute exhaustion to depression, anxiety, to weight gain/weight loss to not being able to reboot and heal your “balloon.”
+From acute exhaustion to depression, anxiety, to weight gain or loss, to not being able to reboot and repair your “balloon.”

-This can cause an array of other issues like, low vitamin D (which is really the worst vitamin to be low on), inflammation which is the key and consequence of postpartum depletion (and inflammation begets inflammation), gut issues (second brain) where inflammation is usually found in, thyroid issues (I was eventually diagnosed with hypothyroidism), exhausted adrenals, cortisol levels going high/low or not producing enough of, malabsorption, depression, anxiety etc….
+This can cause an array of other issues such as low vitamin D (which is really the worst vitamin to be low on), inflammation (which is the key consequence of postpartum depletion, and inflammation begets inflammation), gut issues, thyroid issues (I was eventually diagnosed with hypothyroidism), exhausted adrenals, cortisol levels skyrocketing or not producing enough of, malabsorption, depression, anxiety, etc.

 WHY IS AMERICA NOT EDUCATING WOMEN ABOUT THIS?

-What’s really interesting is learning what other cultures do; How they treat and take care of the mother on a deep emotional and physical level which I truly invite you to research or read this book -click here-.
+What’s really interesting is learning what other cultures do; how they treat and take care of mothers on a deep emotional and physical level, which I invite you to research or read this book: The Postnatal Depletion Cure.

-I came across Postpartum Depletion when having regular conversations with my mom friends back in France, who were getting lots of different check ups and guidance and mandatory pelvic floor visits right after birth and so on.
+I came across Postpartum Depletion when having regular conversations with my fellow mom friends back in France, who were getting lots of different checkups, guidance, and mandatory pelvic floor visits right after birth, and so on.
 This condition is much more talked about in countries like Europe or Australia.

-I was in disbelief. – they had their levels checked regularly (how your doctor reads those is also important in the American medical system, I slightly explain this in the section below) ; from vitamins to thyroid during pregnancy (without advocating or asking), If weight gain was a red flag, immediately they looked into thyroid or other underlying factors.
-They are sent right away to a pelvic floor specialist, through insurance, a non negotiable step while here in US, I didn’t even know about the pelvic floor nor I was told that I needed to “re-educate it”- You’ll only have access to that guidance in the “naturopathic” world but certainly not in the medical field unless you have a really good doctor- While that’s one aspect through pregnancy, some cultures are also treating postpartum “fourth trimester” like one of the most important phases of pregnancy- the mother needs healing! major healing.
-In Western culture, the mother is forgotten, expected to perform, lose weight, pick herself up and carry on. it’s brutal!
+I was in disbelief.
+They had had their levels checked regularly (how your doctor reads those is also important in the American medical system, I slightly explain this in the section below), from vitamins to thyroid during pregnancy (without advocating or asking).
+If weight gain was a red flag, immediately they looked into thyroid or other underlying factors.
+They are sent right away to a pelvic floor specialist, through insurance, a non-negotiable step while here in the US.
+I didn’t even know about the pelvic floor nor I was told that I needed to “re-educate it”.
+You’ll only have access to that guidance in the naturopathic world.
+Certainly not in the medical field unless you have a really good doctor.

-So I basically found out when I realized something was not right with me within a few months after giving birth and these conversations were a light bulb that I had been lacking of care, support and healing which could only lead to a snowball of issues and about 10 doctors later who took me seriously, I finally knew what it was and started feeling better through different trials/ errors: Chinese medicine, supplements, healing foods, inulin and medication.
+So I basically found out about Postpartum Depletion when I realized something was not right with me within a few months after giving birth.
+These conversations were a light bulb that I had been lacking care, support, and healing.
+Which could only lead to a snowball of issues.
+About 10 doctors later I found someone who took me seriously.
+I finally knew what it was and started feeling better through different trials and errors: Chinese medicine, supplements, healing foods, inulin, and medication.

 POSTPARTUM DEPLETION ALSO STEMS FROM THE LACK OF HORMONE CONVOS IN AMERICA

-The lack of hormone balance awareness and conversations in USA baffles me.
+The lack of hormone balance awareness and conversations in the USA baffles me.

 I, once again, only realized the severity of what should be talked about only once I went through it.
-I mean, growing up in France, I’d always hear young people making fun of Americans for even having hormones added in their vegetables.
+I mean, growing up in France, I’d always hear young people making fun of Americans for even having hormones added to their vegetables.
 Sadly, it’s true.
-The added hormones in USA in everything is a crisis.
+The added hormones in everything in the USA is a crisis.

 WHAT I’M DOING THIS PREGNANCY TO MAINTAIN MY BODY & MIND NEEDS